sammoth/foo_mpv/README.md

 ### Features
 - For playback of local video files.
-- A/V sync should be approximately as fast and accurate as a standalone video player.
+- A/V sync should be approximately as fast and accurate as a standalone video player, but this component is not a decoder, a 'real' video player or a good replacement for one.
+The video is separately demuxed and decoded by mpv and its playback time is synchronised with foobar2000.
 - Optionally acts as an album art display when no video is available.
 - On-screen control based on mpv's, can be enabled/disabled per-UI element.
 - Thumbnail generator for providing album art for videos to foobar, with an on-disk cache.